viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 **Abstract**

-Experimental generic factories library for C++17.
+Experimental generic factories library for C++.

 # Table of Contents